constretto/constretto-core/README.md

     @Test
     public void someTestRequiringEnvironmentTagsToBeSet() {
         ConstrettoConfiguration configuration = new ConstrettoBuilder().createSystemPropertiesStore().getConfiguration();
-        // current tags will be “purejunit” and “test”
+        // current tags will be "purejunit" and "test"
         // more logic here...
     }
 }